CHEWY OAT COOKIES WITH MAPLE FILLING

 - 200gm white cooking chocolate

-- 1/3 cup dried cranberries (craisins), finely chopped
+- ⅓ cup dried cranberries (craisins), finely chopped

-- Line a biscuit tray with foil.
+- Line a biscuit tray with aluminium foil.
 Spread dark chocolate over base.
 Drizzle with white chocolate.
 Swirl with a butter knife to create a marbled effect.
 Sprinkle with pistachios and cranberries.

 - Refrigerate until set then break into shards.
-Serve or package as desired.

-Chocolate Crackles
+Chocolate crackles

 Ingredients

-- 250gm Copha
+- 250gm copha

 - 4 cups Rice Bubbles